financelurker/crypto-trades-firefly-iii/src/exchanges/README.md

 ### Exchange services under maintenance

 For the case being that the configured crypto exchange is under maintenance you can catch that Exception and throw a **ExchangeUnderMaintenanceException** instead.
-This ensures that the synchronization will be delayed until the service is operational again.
+This ensures that the imports will be delayed until the services are operational again.